BardenB/IronList/README.md

 Global option
 - `-f`, `--file <FILE>` — Path to the todo file.
 The program will use this path only if it exists at startup; otherwise the persisted default will be used.

+- `--show-all` — When provided, the program will include entries tagged `complete` in the output.
+By default completed entries are omitted from the main list and, when `--show-all` is used, they are printed in a separate "Completed:" table below the main list.

 ---

 ## Commands